Sustainable Design Literacy: A Foundation for Transformed Practice

 Collectively we know a lot about how to create buildings that are healthy, resilient, sustainable, and even regenerative, but we continue to see that most projects being built and renovated don’t come close to the industry’s most shared and critical sustainability goal—carbon neutrality by 2030.

-As we reported recently, most of the firms studied have instituted regular staff training to expand in-house capabilities and have a large percentage of LEED accredited staff—48%, more than twice the industry average.
+As we have reported, most of the firms studied have instituted regular staff training to expand in-house capabilities and have a large percentage of LEED accredited staff—48%, more than twice the industry average.
 This level of in-house knowledge and LEED literacy corresponds with the fact that as a group, these firms actively use LEED on 92% of their projects.

 But this report leaves us with more questions than answers: